ipa320/jenkins_setup/README_DETAILED.md

 ## [Jenkins Installation](README.md#jenkins-installation)

-A description what to install is given in the short [Jenkins Guide](README.md)
+A description what has to be installed is given in the short [Jenkins Guide](README.md#jenkins-installation).

 ### Jenkins CI
 This guide and the Jenkins plugin are designed for Jenkins v1.514.
 [Here](README.md#up-or-downgrade-jenkins-to-version-v1514) is explained how to up- or downgrade.
-> *!!!In general: Be careful with updating your Jenkins server.
-If you do, check if everything works still properly, especially the plugins!!!*
+> *!!!
+In general: Be careful with updating your Jenkins server.
+If you
+> do, check if everything still works properly, especially the plugins!!!*

 ###Install an **apt-cacher** (optional):
 During the later build process a lot packages will be installed.